achudy/bd_biblioteka/database/README.md

 ## Functions
 * ##### cash_penalty
     This functions calculates how much money the reader owes to the library.
 Book penalty equals difference in days between return date and now, multiplied by a 0.25.
-Total penalty is the sum of book penalties.
+Total penalty is the sum of book penalties.</br>
     Input arguments:
     + login:`VARCHAR(255)`, login of the user for whom the penalty is to be calculated